alistaircol/ac-website/content/articles/changing-mysql-json-backing-store-to-mongodb.md

 ];
 ```

 We will set `projected` to only return what we can display, and set the pagination options.
+This basically works just like selecting fields in a SQL query rather than just `*`.
+The `limit` and `skip` are just like `limit` and `offset` too.

 ```php
 <?php